 The back plays a vital role in the stability and overall aesthetics of the body.
-Working this muscle area is essential to improve your performance, prevent imbalances, and achieve harmonious posture.
+Working this muscle area is essential for improving your performance, preventing imbalances, and achieving harmonious posture.

 Here's a complete guide to discovering the best back exercises and maximizing your results.